 which is conjectured by Taylor, Hendrickx, and Glineur to be the optimal constant normalized stepsize \cite[$\mathsection$4.1.1]{taylor2017smooth}.
 The stepsizes presented in Table~\ref{tab:Globally-optimal-stepsize-AWM} are certified to be globally optimal.
 Interestingly, we observe that the locally optimal stepsizes obtained at Stage 2, denoted by $h^{\textrm{lopt}}$, were already near-optimal.

-This observation motivates us to apply just the first two stages of the BnB-PEP Algorithm for $N=6,\ldots,50$.
+This observation motivates us to apply just the first two stages of the BnB-PEP Algorithm for $N$ upto 50.
 In Figure~\ref{fig:AWM-performance-Shuvo-vs-Drori}, we again compare the performance guarantees of the locally optimal stepsizes $h^{\textrm{lopt}}$ with that of the constant normalized stepsizes $h_{i}=1$ and the constant normalized stepsizes $h_i$ satisfying \eqref{eq:adrien_stepsize}.
-To clarify, while $h^{\textrm{lopt}}$ for $N=6,\dots,50$ are not certifiably globally optimal (although we suspect that they are near-optimal), their computed performances are certifiably accurate.
+We verified global optimality of these stepsizes $h^{\textrm{lopt}}$ for $N=1,\dots,25$.
+While $h^{\textrm{lopt}}$ for $N=26,\dots,50$ are not certifiably globally optimal (although we suspect that they are near-optimal), their computed performances are certifiably accurate.

-Figure~\ref{fig:AWM-performance-Shuvo-vs-Drori} shows that the computed stepsizes $h^{\textrm{lopt}}$ outperforms both constant stepsize.
+Figure~\ref{fig:AWM-performance-Shuvo-vs-Drori} shows that the computed stepsizes $h^{\textrm{lopt}}$ outperforms both constant stepsizes.
 Figure~\ref{fig:AWM_fit} presents a linear fit of the rate in the log-log scale.
 The fit $0.156/N^{1.178}$ indicates that the asymptotic rate may be faster than $\mathcal{O}(1/k)$.